rubenwardy/minetest_modding_book/_en/advmap/lvm.md

 end
 ```

-It is recommended that you find and store the content IDs of nodes types
-at load time because the IDs of a node type will never change.
-Make sure to store
+Content IDs of a node type may change during load time, so it is recommended that
-the IDs in a local variable for performance reasons.
+you don't try getting them during this time.

 Nodes in an LVM data array are stored in reverse co-ordinate order, so you should
 always iterate in the order `z, y, x`.
 For example: